-Applying properties all over Northern Illinois for 20 years we have racked up miles and experiences.
+Applying properties all over Northern Illinois for over 20 years we have racked up miles and experiences.

 Yes, after 20 years of business this year, we have a lot to be thankful for.
 Even after years like this, the rainiest year, yet we still keep our promise of the way it should be.
 Seems like just yesterday we were driving around an old rusty 1987 yellow and green Barefoot Grass van, rechristened at 200+ thousand miles to be the first Aaron’s Greenscape flagship.